 What are accumulation units again?
 And how do they reinvest dividends?

 Many investment funds come in two varieties (or share classes) that differ only in the way they treat dividend payments:

-- Accumulation units are a class of share that automatically reinvests dividends or interest straight back into your ETF, or mutual fund.1
+- Accumulation units are the share class that automatically reinvests dividends or interest straight back into your investment fund.

 - In contrast, income units cough up dividends directly, paying you cash like three cherries on a fruit machine.